 Become a Certified Naturalist or Climate Steward

-The UC California Naturalist program collaborates with local community partner organizations to deliver Climate Stewards and California Naturalist certification courses near you.
+UC Environmental Stewards collaborates with local community partner organizations to deliver Climate Stewards and California Naturalist certification courses near you.
 To become a certified California Naturalist or Climate Steward, you need to enroll in a 40+ hour course with one of our partner organizations in one of the Climate Stewards Partners or CalNat Partners tabs.
 For a list of our state-wide partners (organizations we collaborate with to meet our mission but don't offer our courses) click here!

 Why Become a California Naturalist or Climate Steward?